 If the goal of vulnerability management is risk reduction, it's essential to understand the urgency and impact of vulnerabilities to prioritize response to issues that need immediate attention to keep the risks under control at any given point of time.

 To truly understand the risk posted by the vulnerabilities, you need to look beyond traditional severity ratings and CVSS scores.
-With Vulnerability Manager Plus, you'll know:
+For a sophisticated analysis, risk factors such as exploitability, asset criticality, vulnerability age, and patch availability must be taken into account to understand the impact and urgency of vulnerabilities.

 By classifying and presenting the discovered vulnerabilities in a meaningful way, i.e, in the context of the above risk factors, and by providing actionable insights to mend loopholes, Vulnerability Manager Plus alerts you about the most alarming areas in your network, so that you can respond as needed and maintain network security.